tearflake/symp-intro/docs/symp.md

 ## 1. introduction

-Symp provides the structural layer that integrates the assembly, functinal, rewriting, and pagefront components into runnable projects.
+Symp provides the structural layer that integrates the assembly, functinal, rewriter, and pagefront components into runnable projects.
 Its primary purpose is to organize computation into a named, navigable tree rather than a monolithic program.
 Each node carries a single responsibility — such as backend support or UI construction — and nodes cooperate via explicit symbolic referencing, not global scope.

 The framework removes the distinction between *program organization* and *program execution model*: the same symbolic representation is used to store, locate, and run components.
 This minimizes hidden state, avoids implicit linking, prevents namespace ambiguity, and enables deterministic resolution of dependencies at runtime.